-I was born in 1974 in San Marcos, Guatemala.
+I was born in 1974 in Guatemala.
 I lived with my grandparents and started working when I was 7 years old in agriculture with my grandfather who was a farmer.
 I went to school in the mornings and in the afternoons I would go work.
 I was a good student in school.
 I was a boy who valued school and would do anything to stay in school but I only got to eighth grade because we couldn’t afford a higher education.
 We lived in a small house and we barely had enough money for food and necessities.
 That is why my grandfather didn’t pay me in money but with food and shelter.

 The reason why I lived with my grandparents and not with my mother and father was because at the age of 4, my mother and father divorced.
 Soon after that my mom remarried another man and wanted to move to America and I didn’t want to go with them over there so my grandfather told me to stay with them.